Dead Sea Scrolls: Tefillin strips rediscovered (2014)

-Caves and their contents
+Qumran caves and their contents

 The Isaiah Scroll (1QIsa^{a}) contains almost the whole Book of Isaiah.

 The 972 manuscripts found at Qumran were found primarily in two separate formats: as scrolls and as fragments of previous scrolls and texts.
 In the fourth cave the fragments were torn into up to 15,000 pieces.
 These small fragments created somewhat of a problem for scholars.
 G.L.
 Harding, director of the Jordanian Department of Antiquities, began working on piecing the fragments together but did not finish this before his death in 1979.